View all current alerts (4)

 The water that leaves our treatment works and passes through our distribution network is virtually free of lead.
 However, the pipework leading from our mains into some buildings can be made of lead.

-Whilst we will be replacing or lining our lead pipes that connect our main to your property, there could still be lead pipework used for the supply of drinking water within the boundary of your property, which is your responsibility to check.
+Whilst we'll be replacing or lining our lead pipes that connect our main to your property, there could still be lead pipework used for the supply of drinking water within the boundary of your property.
+This is your responsibility to check.